stelligent/dromedary/README.md

 KeyName | The ec2 key name to use for ssh access to the bootstrapping instance.
 GitHubUser | GitHub UserName.
 This username must have access to the GitHubToken.
 GitHubToken | Secret.
 OAuthToken with access to Repo.
 Go to https://github.com/settings/tokens.
-DDBTableName | Unique TableName for the Dromedary DynamoDB database.
+BaseTemplateURL | S3 URL for CloudFormation templates used by Dromedary DDBTableName | Unique TableName for the Dromedary DynamoDB database.
 ProdHostedZone | Route53 Hosted Zone (e.g. PRODHOST.HOSTED.ZONE).